mongodb/leafygreen-ui/packages/polymorphic/README.md

 ## Extending Polymorphic behavior

 If you want to expose `as` as a prop of your component, use the `Polymorphic` factory function and related hooks.
+This is likely the more common use case, since it allows you to create new polymorphic components (such as a `Button` component that can render as a link, etc.)

 Note that any inherited props will be indeterminate in the factory function, since the value `as` is not known. (i.e. the attributes of `rest` in the following example are unknown).